chocolatey/boxstarter.org/input/testingpackages.md

 This configures package deployments for Azure VMs testVM1 and testVM2 hosted in the ServiceName cloud service using the Admin credential.
 Prior to testing a package install, the VM will be restored to the clean checkpoint.
 If packages are published using `Publish-BoxstarterPackage` and are not associated with a NuGet feed, they will publish to the mywackyfeed on [myget.org](https://myget.org) using API Key 5cbc38d9-1a94-430d-8361-685a9080a6b8.

-Currently the available Boxstarter VM providers are Azure and HyperV.
+Currently, the available Boxstarter VM providers are Azure and HyperV.
 Any VM regardless of hypervisor implementation can be used by passing in the names of the computers as the deployment targets.
 However, use of Boxstarter VM providers are necessary in order to take advantage of checkpoints.

 The default deployment options deploy locally using the credentials of the current user and publish to the public Chocolatey community feed.